Lane Closures Planned along Interstate 81 in the City of Syracuse, Onondaga County

 Follow the I-81 Viaduct Project on Facebook, Instagram, and X or visit our website.

-Lane Closures Planned Along Interstate 81 Northbound and Southbound in the City of Syracuse, Onondaga County
+Lane Closure Planned Along South Bay Road in the Town of Cicero, Onondaga County

 Construction activities are weather-dependent and subject to change based on conditions.